-The Truth About Josh Hawley and the ‘War on Men’
+How Voters Feel About Josh Hawley’s ‘Attack on Men’

 Many people will remember Hawley instead from the instantly iconic photograph of him raising a clenched fist in encouragement toward Trump supporters not long before they stormed the Capitol on January 6.
 Hawley has defended his gesture by insisting that he was promoting only peaceful protest, but the image of him egging on the protesters—in a tailored, buttoned suit—seemed to crystallize the contradictions between his populist posturing and his elite reality.
 Hawley only compounded the backlash that evening when, along with Senator Ted Cruz of Texas, he vocally objected to certifying the Electoral College results on Trump’s behalf.

 Hawley’s speech at the National Conservatism Conference in Orlando on November 1 can be seen as an attempt to restore his luster as a guide to the GOP’s post-Trump future (whenever that might be).
-Which is why it struck some as so unexpected that Hawley focused his remarks not on any of the right’s immediate discontents over Joe Biden’s presidency or critical race theory but on what he called the left’s “attack” on men.
+Which is why it struck some as so unexpected that Hawley focused his remarks not on any of the right’s immediate discontent over Joe Biden’s presidency or critical race theory but on what he called the left’s “attack” on men.
 “I was surprised,” Henry Olsen, a senior fellow at the conservative Ethics and Public Policy Center who attended the speech, told me.
 “I would have thought he would have chosen a more overtly nationalistic speech, either economic nationalism or patriotism, with the brand he is developing.”

 Hawley’s speech intertwined two ideas.
 The first was that “the masculine virtues” or “manly virtues”—personal characteristics such as “courage and independence and assertiveness,” as he explained—were indispensable for “self-government” and “political liberty.”